-Give a reason why; try saying, "No thanks, I have to be up early tomorrow" (or I have a game tomorrow, I have to be home early, or I got caught the last time) Or state the truth.
-"I don't drink, and I don't use drugs."
+Give a reason why; try saying, "No thanks, I have to be up early tomorrow" (or I have a game tomorrow, or I have to be home early, or I got caught the last time).
+Or just say the truth; I don't drink, and I don't use drugs.